 - “What do you think?”

-Bob Schatz has a great post on the difference between a dead-end technical focused sprint demo, and one that breathes life into the event.
-Required reading, imho.
+There are a number of great ideas to steer away from a dead-end technical focused sprint demo, and move towards one that breathes life into the event.
+See:

 Additional Plot Lines